ztenretep/tezos_tools/README.md

 <p align="justify">Delegation of an account to a baker is somehow tricky.
 A delegation to yourself is registering yourself as baker.
 The problem doing this is that this account cannot be unregistered.
 This seems a be a restriction of PyTezos or Tezos itself.</p>

 <p align="justify">I also learned up to now, that the funds of an account can be removed in principle down to 0,000001 ꜩ.
 I played arround with transactions and this was the result of doing so.
 It seems that a minimum amount of 0.275 ꜩ is needed for delegation not for the account itself.</p>

-## General Prerequisites

-<p align="justify">General prerequisite for using the scripts is that PyTezos is installed.
-Installation can be done from PyPi using pip. </p>

 <h2>Donation</h2>